Being a Coaching Leader

 I’ve developed a model of coaching leadership, which is based around 5 behaviours:

 The online materials (videos and pdfs) cover each behaviour, giving you things to practice in your work as a leader, guided reflections to gently deepen your self-awareness and useful proformas to help you stay on track.
-In each section, I’ll make recommendations for further reading, in case you want to find out more.
+I draw on my own experience and research into leadership and make recommendations for further reading, in case you want to find out more.

-The idea is that each bit of the course is a handy, bitesize chunk that you can fit in around your busy schedule.
+The idea is that each section is a handy, bitesize chunk that you can fit in around your busy schedule.
 The emphasis is on behaviours and practices that you can do, and that will support your leadership.

 "The materials are really accessible and helpful."